mlglobal/aqa-academy-python-2024/README.md

 ## Dep updates
 1. Major libs version needs to be revisisted once per month

+## CI/CD

+The project includes a CI/CD pipeline for automating testing, building, and deployment processes.
+The pipeline is defined in the ci-cd.yaml file located in the .github/workflows directory.
+It runs tests on each commit and pull request and triggers deployments based on predefined conditions.

 # How to
 1. Setup your env
 1.1 Create venv into .vevn folder